Carr Memorial Chapel: Design and construction

-Before the chapel, Mies had already designed other IIT buildings which often had to be modified to accommodate university budget cuts.
+Before the chapel, Mies had already designed other IIT buildings, whose designs often had to be modified to accommodate university budget cuts.
 The original proposal in 1949 consisted of two buildings: a chapel and a parish house.
 Mies' initial designs consisted of a 3,000 sqft chapel and a 2,300 sqftparish house.
 Interestingly, his perspective sketch has a "steel superstructure bracketed with opaque sidewalls."
-After university administrators decreased funding, the design excluded the parish house design, although the steel frame was still in the plan.
+After university administrators decreased funding, the design excluded the parish house, although the steel frame was still in the plan.
 Once well into the construction phase, administrators still felt that the design would result in exorbitant costs.
 Mies reduced the chapel to a 2,220 sqft building with load-bearing bricks, instead of steel, that held steel beams to support a concrete roof.
 Recovered designs also reveal missing aspects such as companion pieces to the crucifix and white-oak pews.
 Despite the financial setbacks, Mies completed the chapel in 1952 without elaborate, ornate religious decorations.

-Intended Purpose and Current Use
+Intended purpose and current use

 Bishop Conkling allegedly wanted to increase the presence of the Episcopal Church on campus by creating a place where students could engage deeper in faith.

 Despite Conkling's apparent intention and church sponsorship, the final design did not include a parish house for the chaplain.
 Instead, Mies designed a modest yellow-brick prism whose only decorative features are the white, silk curtain behind the steel cross and the unadorned Roman travertine altar below it.
 Mies' simple plan for the small chapel was apparently intended to be conducive to inward contemplation.

 Interestingly, the university's desire to make a nondenominational structure may have caused the funding cuts.
 In fact, the administration later ensured that the building was open to students of all faiths.
 People currently use the chapel for both secular and nonsecular events such as Sunday services and weddings.